-\Signatures are removed for the purposes of Publication on the website
+Signatures are removed for the purposes of Publication on the website

-Ref Action Lead Officer Action Update at 31 March 2018 Implementation by Revised Implementation Date Status Core Principle A: Focusing on behaving with integrity, demonstrating stro ong commitment to ethical values and respecting t ne rule of law.
+Ref Action Lead Officer Action Update at 31 March 2018 Implementation by Revised Implementation Date Status Core Principle A: Focusing on behaving with integrity, demonstrating str ong commitment to ethical values and respecting t he rule of law.
 CPA/1 Continue to develop the scope and remit of the Ethics and Integrity Panel will be reviewed to maximise its on-going impact in improving arrangements for Ethics and Integrity.
 The subjects for in depth pro-active scrutiny will be determined during the course of the Executive The work of the Panel has been extended in 2017/18 through thematic inspections in areas relevant to ethical conduct.
 Reporting of the findings to the Commissioner's PAC has strengthened the accountability of this process.
-30-Mar-18 ♡ Completed CPA/2 In January 2017 the Police and Crime Bill received Royal Assent and was enacted into law.
+30-Mar-18 CPA/2 In January 2017 the Police and Crime Bill received Royal Assent and was enacted into law.
 The Act provides Commissioners with an explicit responsibility for the performance of the complaints system locally, responsibility for appeals currently heard internally by police forces and the ability to take on further functions in relation to public complaints.
 The OPCC will be working to develop a process to deal with appeal files utilising guidance to be produced by the Home Office and the Independent Police Complaints Commission.
 The implementation of the appeals process will take place in June 2018 Governance Manager The legislation transferring the responsibility for local complaints and appeals to Commissioners has been deferred to April 2019.
 Accordingly implementation of this action has been transferred to the 2018/19 action plan.
-30-Jun-18 31-Mar-19 ∴ Ongoing (within original timescale) Core Principle B: Focusing on ensuring openness and comprehensive sta keholder engagement.
-CPB/1 During 2017/18 the OPCC will seek to establish an annual programme of work with the Police and Crime panel Head of Partnerships and Commissioning Complete 30-Sep-17 CPB/2 During 2017/18 the Head of Partnerships and Commissioning will seek to commission a provider to establish and embed a Cumbria Youth Commission Head of Partnerships and Commissioning Complete.
+30-Jun-18 31-Mar-19 ☼ Ongoing (within original timescale) Core Principle B: Focusing on ensuring openness and comprehensive sta keholder engagement.
+CPB/1 During 2017/18 the OPCC will seek to establish an annual programme of work with the Police and Crime panel Head of Partnerships and Commissioning Complete 30-Sep-17 ☆ Completed CPB/2 During 2017/18 the Head of Partnerships and Commissioning will seek to commission a provider to establish and embed a Cumbria Youth Commission Head of Partnerships and Commissioning Complete.
 Young Cumbria have been awarded the grant.
 30-Sep-17

-Ref Action Lead Officer Action Update at 31 March 2018 Implementation by Revised Implementation Date Status CPC/1 government partners to improve services for victims Head of Partnerships and Commissioning ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 30-Sep-17 🌣 Completed CPC/2 During 2017/18 the OPCC will monitor delivery against the objectives laid out in the Police and Crime plan and refresh the underpinning delivery plan on an annual basis • Ongoing - regular reports on progress against the plan have been presented to the Police and Crime Panel.
-31-Mar-18 ♡ Completed Core Principle D: Focusing on determining the interve ntions necessary to o optimise the achievement of intended outcomes • CPD/1 Head of Partnerships and Commissioning Complete 31-Dec-17 ♡ Completed CPD/2 Develop a joint Social Value Policy with the constabulary Head of Partnerships and Commissioning The policy has been developed, it will need to be incorporated into the Procurement Regulations and implemented.
+Ref Action Lead Officer Action Update at 31 March 2018 Implementation by Revised Implementation Date Status Core Principle C: Focusing on defining outcomes in ter ms of sustainable, economic, social and environmental benefits CPC/1 government partners to improve services for victims Head of Partnerships and Commissioning The three strands of the project are now in place.
+A full project evaluation is due April 2018.
+30-Sep-17 CPC/2 During 2017/18 the OPCC will monitor delivery against the objectives laid out in the Police and Crime plan and refresh the underpinning delivery plan on an annual basis • Ongoing - regular reports on progress against the plan have been presented to the Police and Crime Panel.
+31-Mar-18 Core Principle D: Focusing on determining the interve ntions necessary to o optimise the achievement of intended outcomes , CPD/1 During 2017/18 The Head of Partnerships and Commissioning will continue to take forward work to develop and implement a Quality framework to support collaborative and partnership working in delivering improvements in services to victims and develop compliance with the Victims' Code of Practice.
+Head of Partnerships and Commissioning Complete 31-Dec-17 ⇔ Completed CPD/2 Develop a joint Social Value Policy with the constabulary Head of Partnerships and Commissioning The policy has been developed, it will need to be incorporated into the Procurement Regulations and implemented.
 30-Sep-17 30-Jan-18 ☼ Ongoing (original timescale exceeded)